 Weather Delays

-Dallas Fort Worth Airport sees more than its fair share of flight cancellations due to bad weather, but this means they are more prepared than other airports.
+Dallas Fort Worth Airport sees more than its fair share of flight cancellations due to bad weather, which means they are more prepared than other airports.
 When mass cancellations happen at Dallas Fort Worth Airport, eco-friendly biodegradable blankets and pillows are provided.
-To find them, ask an airline or airport employee or use a courtesy phone to reach someone who has access to this information.
+To find them, ask an airline or airport employee or use a courtesy phone to reach someone with access to this information.

 Security & Safety

 At the time of this update, we have no reports from travellers commenting on safety issues at Dallas Fort Worth Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s essential to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review